Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Results and Discussion

 \section{Results and Discussion}

 To evaluate the two handover modes, we compared the Adaptive Handover against the Static Handover.
-Data collected from the $N=14$ participants were analyzed to assess \textit{a priori} ethical acceptance, objective physiological stress, subjective cognitive workload, and trust of the user.
+Data collected from the $N=14$ participants were analyzed to assess \textit{a priori} ethical acceptance, physiological indicator related to interaction demand, subjective cognitive workload, and trust of the user.